dchiang/measure-execution-time/README.md

 > Provide some Python code that can be used to measurehow long a function takes to run in a friendlyformat.
 The amount of time can range from less thana second to several hours and should be easyfor a human to read (for example “00:00:00:00012”is not a good output)

-The intention of this proposed solution is to be able to measure the execution time of virtually any python function.
+This proposed solution is meant to measure the execution time of virtually any python function.
 For it, the function will have to be exposed as a python module.

 ## How it works?

-When the project is launched, it will:
+When the project is launch, it will:
 1. Create a new virtual environment.
 2. Load the new virtual environment and install the module dependencies.
 3. Execute the module passing the parameters specified by the user.
-4. Prints the total duration of the execution of the module.
+4. Print the total duration of the execution of the module.
-5. Delete the virtual environment that was created.
+5. Delete the virtual environment that was initially created.

 ## Install and Run

 To install just pull this repository.
-To run this project the user must send
+To run this project the user must pass the following arguments:

 | Arguments        | Description           | Mandatory  | Example |
 | :-------------: |:-------------| :-----:| :-----|